vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 #### Macros

 A fundamental feature of Onyx is macros.
-Macro is basically a Lua code generating Onyx code (or another macro code).
+Macro is a Lua code generating Onyx code (or another macro code).
 Yes, recursive macros are allowed, but more on that later.

-Let's examine a very simple macro example.
+Let's examine a straightforward macro example.

 ```text
 import "stdio.h"